 or software driver to emulate a classic RS-232 serial com port outputting

 standard NMEA format.
 The vast majority of Garmin, TomTom, etc car

 navigators CAN'T DO THIS.
 Their USB ports are for uploading software updates,

 points of interest, battery charging, etc only.
 They DO NOT output live

 data from their internal GPS receivers.

 NOTE2: APRS Messenger does not support separating GPS data from RX TNC data received on the SAME com port, such as provided by the Kenwood APRS radios in "PACKET" mode.
-The external TNC (if used) and the GPS must be on separate physical or virtual (emulated) COM ports.
+The external TNC (if used) and the GPS must be on separate com ports, either physical or virtual (emulated).